maxlair1/FAAVIATOR-design/content/Components/Buttons/Circular Button.md

 # Overview
 ---

-**A circular button lets the user perform an action with a tap or a click.# Use**
+**A circular button lets the user perform an action with a tap or a click.
+Also can be used in a row with descriptive labels, when the high-level interactions on a page are all equalIy important.

+Most commonly used as the navigation [[content/Components/iOS UI/Back Button|Back Button]], or the close button/interaction on a [[content/Components/Popups/Bottom Sheet|Bottom Sheet]].**

+# Use

 ---
 ## SwiftUI

 use the modifier `.circularButtonStyle()` to Initialize the component.
+This button does not use the [buttonStyle](https://developer.apple.com/documentation/swiftui/buttonstyle) modifier because it is not a restyle, instead it is a custom component.

 ```swift title="SwiftUI"
 Button(action: {